Altar Screen

 One, holy, catholic, and apostolic Church

-The bottom row of panels on the Altar Screen represents 4 marks of the Church, the same 4 we say when we recite the Nicene Creed: that the Church is
+The bottom row of panels on the Altar Screen represents 4 marks of the Church, the same 4 we say when we recite the Nicene Creed: that the Church is one, holy, catholic, and apostolic.

 The Church is ONE.
 There were pomegranate decorations on the vestments of Aaron, the first High Priest, and on Solomon’s Temple, an ancient symbol of the creative power of God, the immense variety of His creations, and His many blessings for us.
 The Church has also adopted this symbol to represent the unity of the many believers of Christ.
 Each seed is able to sprout into new life and all those seeds are held together as one fruit, just as the multitude of the faithful are held together as one Church.
 The Church is one because it is united under one Lord, Jesus Christ, and shares one faith, one baptism, and one Spirit.
 This unity transcends geographical and cultural boundaries.
 This “one-ness” is a reflection of the unity of the Trinity: the Father, the Son, and the Holy Spirit.